LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 When we use the distance from the hockey net as the given input, we first trained a baseline Logistic Regression model with set default parameters to predict whether a hockey shot is a successful goal.
 The validation accuracy of the model was around 0.906, which may seem strong.
 However, the closer inspection of the given classification report and the confusion matrix displays that the model predicted the “no goal” class for all samples.
 The models achieves 100 % recall for non-goals and 0 % recall for goals.
 This predictive behaviour results from the severe class imbalance in the dataset for goals vs no goals — where goals represent a small fraction of all hockey shots.

-Although we can see that the prediction accuracy is high, this is highly misleading.
-This is because the model essentially always learned to always predict the majority class.
-This signifies that given accuracy is not a reliable evaluation metric for an imbalanced binary classification question that we see here.
-If we wanted to properly analyze the model's performance, we will examine probability-based metrics such as ROC curves, AUC, and calibration plots in later sections to allow us to better understand the how successful the model is.
+Although we can see that the prediction accuracy is high, this is misleading.
+This is because the model essentially always learned to predict the majority class.
+This signifies that given accuracy is not a reliable evaluation metric for an imbalanced binary classification question.
+If we wanted to properly analyze the model's performance, we will examine probability-based metrics such as ROC curves, and calibration plots in later sections to allow us to better understand the how successful the model is.

 In conclusion, this baseline experiment indicates that while distance clearly influences goal likelihood, a simple linear classifier like a Logistic Regression model trained on raw labels cannot capture the true probabilistic nature of expected goals (xG) without good managing of class imbalances and more complicated features.